 Internal security teams or a third party perform manual security audits.
 Auditors first conduct an initial end-to-end security audit, which involves interviewing employees, conducting vulnerability scans, and assessing permissions and policies.
 Next, they typically deploy periodic testing and evaluation, conducting assessments every three to five days.

 Teams undertake manual security auditing after months of harmful activities have already occurred, making the value of manual efforts debatable in terms of regulatory compliance or assessing real risk.
 For example, there could have already been an incident in between audits due to risk that went unnoticed.

-Assessing past procedures and processes has a positive impact on future activities, of course, and you shouldn't halt these practices before implementing continuous auditing, which will enable you to take more immediate action against risks.
-Now we will describe the key difference between periodic audits and continuous audits.
+Assessing past procedures and processes has a positive impact on future activities, of course, and you shouldn’t halt these practices before implementing continuous auditing, which will enable you to take more immediate action against risks.
+Now we will describe the key difference between auditing periodically vs. continuously.

 A continuous security audit provides 24/7, 365 security monitoring across your entire technology environment, alerting responsible parties of any deviations from your security baseline.

-Security teams use continuous auditing with ongoing monitoring to get an accurate view of actual cloud environment risks.
+Security teams use a continuous audit with ongoing monitoring to get an accurate view of actual cloud environment risks.
 Appropriate teams are automatically alerted when a risk arises.
 Once alerted, they can immediately remediate issues before they spiral into massive problems.